dwilding/frogtab/local/README.md

 You'll need Python 3.8 or later.
 See https://www.python.org/downloads/.

-To install the flask app, open a terminal in the directory that contains *app.py*, then enter the folllwing commands:
+To install the Flask app, open a terminal in the directory that contains *app.py*, then enter the folllwing commands:

 ```